Petimezi – Concentrated Grape Juice – Nectar of The Greek Gods

 Producing petimezi in the authentic, traditional Greek way

-The process of producing petimezi takes three days to complete, the grape juice is boiled, froth is skimmed off, it’s boiled again, skimmed again, left to rest, and boiled again.
+The grape juice is boiled, the froth is skimmed off, it’s boiled again, skimmed again, left to rest and boiled yet again.

-Petimezi in production – Petimezi Mantziotou Halki, Korinthos Τel.: +30 6973 237301
+Petimezi in production – Petimezi Mantziotou Halki, Korinthos

-Either clean wood ash or special clean white earth is added, to remove all impurities from the juice, and, yes, you guessed it, boiled again, until the desired result is reached.
+Either clean wood ash or special clean white earth is added to remove all impurities from the juice and yes you guessed it, boiled again, until the desired result is reached.

-Boiling vats of grape juice – Petimezi Mantziotou Halki, Korinthos Τel.: +30 6973 237301
+Boiling vats of grape juice – Petimezi Mantziotou Halki, Korinthos

 Panagiotis’ whole family helps with the procedure.

-I can tell you, it becomes rather hot in there!
+I can tell you it becomes rather hot in there!

-Petimezi Mantziotou Halki, Korinthos Τel.: +30 6973 237301
+Petimezi Mantziotou Halki, Korinthos

 It’s a true labour of love, done, as they say in Greece, with Meraki ; something done with passion and with pride.

-Petimezi, the healthiest sweetener in the world is rich in antioxidants, vitamins A and B, minerals, potassium, iron, calcium and magnesium, the list goes on.
+Petimezi, the healthiest sweetener in the world, is rich in antioxidants, vitamins A and B, minerals, potassium, iron, calcium and magnesium, the list goes on.

 Petimezi in Greek and Mediterranean cuisine

-It has many uses in Greek and Mediterranean cuisine, the most common being to flavour “Mustokouloura” grape must cookies, seen in all bakeries and patisseries at the time of the grape harvest, delicious, spicy, dark cookies, with rather a gingery flavour.
+Petemezi has many uses in Greek and Mediterranean cuisine, the most common being to flavour “Mustokouloura” grape must cookies, seen in all bakeries and patisseries at the time of the grape harvest, delicious, spicy, dark cookies, with rather a gingery flavour.

 Mustokouloura – Greek cookies flavoured with petimezi.Found in all Greek bakeries and cake shops around the time of the grape harvest.

-Another use for grape must is “Moustalevria” a kind of pudding, made from flour and grape must, served in small dishes and topped with chopped nuts.
+Another use for grape must is “Moustalevria” a kind of pudding made from flour and grape must, served in small dishes and topped with chopped nuts.

 Moustalevria

-Instead of using shop bought syrups and sauces, use petimezi as a healthy topping on yoghurt or ice cream, mix it with balsamic vinegar for a delicious salad dressing.
+Instead of using shop bought syrups and sauces use petimezi as a healthy topping on yogurt or ice cream.

 Greek yogurt, fresh figs and petimezi